 Notice of Nondiscriminatory Policy as to Students

-All employees, classroom assistants and students should be able to be in an environment free of discrimination and any form of harassment based on age, sex, color, race, creed, national origin, religious persuasion, marital status, disability or membership in any other protected category protected by law.
-Harassment of employees, classroom assistants, students or parents is counterproductive to the organization’s goals and will not be tolerated.
+All employees, camp assistants and students should be able to be in an environment free of discrimination and any form of harassment based on age, sex, color, race, creed, national origin, religious persuasion, marital status, disability or membership in any other protected category protected by law.
+Harassment of employees, camp assistants, students or parents is counterproductive to the organization’s goals and will not be tolerated.